json-api/json-api/_format/1.1/index.md

 https://jsonapi.org/errors/profile-not-supported
 ```

-It is **RECOMMENDED** that servers specify the `Vary` header with the `Accept`
+It is **RECOMMENDED** that servers specify the `Vary` header with `Accept`
-header as one of its header names to ensure that its responses are
+as one of its header names.
+This will ensure that the servers responses are
-appropriately cached.
+appropriately cached and future client/server negotiations will work as
+expected.

+> Note: Some HTTP intermediaries (e.g. CDNs) may ignore the `Vary` header unless
+specifically configured to respect it.

 > Note: These content negotiation requirements exist to allow future versions
 of this specification to add other media type parameters for extension